Ganglet/Argus-Spot_Resilient_ML_Training_Orchestrator/docs/phase6_remaining.md

 ### Interruption injection
 - **Benchmark numbers use controlled injection**: a harness that kills the training pod on a **Poisson** schedule, mean rate matched to real Spot interruption frequency (pull real rates for the instance type from AWS Spot data).
 Run **many** interruptions across **many** repetitions — it's statistics, not one event.
-- **Real reclaim (AWS FIS) is Track 1**, a separate experiment.
+- **Real reclaim (AWS FIS) is Objective 1**, a separate experiment.
 Do **not** couple the benchmark to real Spot — too slow/expensive for N trials, and the account is Free-Tier-restricted anyway.

 ### Experimental design
 - Fix the training job + total work (CIFAR-10, fixed step budget).